muratk3n/thirdwave/en/tweets/2019/week37.md

 "@davidallengreen

-The Scottish court decision shows that Johnson and Cummings cannot even abuse the UK constitution competently

-The absence of a witness statement as to true motive for prorogation was telling
+The Scottish court decision shows that Johnson and Cummings cannot even abuse the UK constitution competently.
+The absence of a witness statement as to true motive for prorogation was telling.
 A political decision, clumsily executed by those not as clever as they think they are"

 *2019-9-11 15:47:0*